WGSR-LD: Programming

-WGSR-LD has expanded its local coverage of the Reidsville/Martinsville/Danville area, and runs a three-hour news/talk program titled Star News, which airs daily from 5 to 8 p.m.
+WGSR-LD has expanded its local coverage of the Reidsville/Martinsville/Danville area.
 Star News has gained a reputation for tackling controversial subjects not approached by the region's full-power television stations, as well as giving extensive coverage to news stories in the Dan River Region.

 As a service to NASCAR racing fans, WGSR-LD devotes six hours on the weekends to providing driver and race previews.
 When races are being run at Martinsville Speedway, coverage of racing action is significantly expanded with local reporters covering action at the track.
-Each week, the station airs the syndicated racing programs RaceLine and Race Week, the only independently run shows covering the sport of auto racing.
-Other sports covered by the station in weekend programs include snowmobiling, softball and obstacle track racing (Hard Charge).
+Other sports covered by the station in weekend programs include snowmobiling, softball and obstacle track racing.

-In the fall, WGSR-LD covers several high school football games, and airs a syndicated program Inside the Game covering historically black colleges and universities' football and basketball programs.
 Starting before Thanksgiving and continuing almost to Christmas, the station broadcasts all of the area municipal Christmas parades and joins with the merchants of Reidsville and Stoneville in promoting holiday shopping seasons in those towns and the lighting of Christmas decorations.

 WGSR-LP began organizing the annual Reidsville Downtown Christmas Parade in late 2006, and broadcasts the event live annually.
+Star News also produces the annual Martinsville Christmas Parade.

 Prior to the shuttering of Raycom Sports's syndicated ACC sports packages and replacement with the cable-only ACC Network, WFMY-TV (channel 2) held the rights to broadcast Atlantic Coast Conference basketball games.
 As a result, some telecasts produced by CBS were aired on the station; until October 2006, the station also broadcast Baltimore Orioles baseball games.
 On May 31, 2008, WGSR-LP aired EliteXC: Primetime through its secondary affiliation with CBS, after primary affiliate WFMY declined to carry the program.